mazi-project/guestbook/README.md

 *  standard port for server is 8081, configure nginx or apache to forward http requests on port 80 to node server

+## Credits

+Mazi-board is an application developed initially by https://github.com/lutzer, to complement the Hybrid LetterBox: http://www.design-research-lab.org/projects/hybrid-letter-box/, with a local offline application to view, comment, and add new cards through a device.

+As part of the MAZI toolkit is being further developed to be used as a generic application.